JocaPC/qpi/README.md

 ## Examples

+Let's start with some common examples of the queries that I use.

 Getting information abouth your workload:
 ```
 select * from qpi.queries; -- All recorded queries in Query Store

 select * from qpi.dm_queries;           -- Currently running queries
-select * from qpi.dm_bre;               -- Active Backup/Restore request
+select * from qpi.dm_bre;               -- Active Backup/Restore requests
-select * from qpi.dm_blocked_queries;   -- Information about the currently blocked queries;
+select * from qpi.dm_blocked_queries;   -- Information about the currently blocked queries
-select * from qpi.dm_query_locks;       -- Information about the locks that the queries are holding;
+select * from qpi.dm_query_locks;       -- Information about the locks that the queries are holding

 select * from qpi.dm_cpu_usage; --  Information about CPU usage.
 select * from qpi.dm_mem_usage; --  Information about memory usage.
 ```

 Getting the information about the system performance:
 ```
 select * from qpi.sys_info; --  Get CPU & memory
-select * from qpi.volumes;  --  Get info about used and available space on volumes
+select * from qpi.volumes;  --  Get info about used and available space on the storage volumes

-exec qpi.snapshot_file_stats;   --  Get the file statistics baseline
+exec qpi.snapshot_file_stats;   --  Take the file statistics baseline
 select * from qpi.file_stats;   --  Get the file stats

-exec qpi.snapshot_wait_stats;   --  Get the wait statistics baseline
+exec qpi.snapshot_wait_stats;   --  Take the wait statistics baseline
 select * from qpi.wait_stats;   --  Get the wait stats

-exec qpi.snapshot_perf_counters;    -- Get the performance counter baseline (required for some perf counters)
+exec qpi.snapshot_perf_counters;    -- Take the performance counter baseline (required for some perf counters)
 select * from qpi.perf_counters;    -- Get the perf counters
 ```

-See more detaile about the available views and functions in the [QPI API page](Api.md).
+See more details about the available views and functions in the [QPI API page](Api.md).
 Find more information how to get the informaiton about the system in [system information page](doc/SystemInfo.md).

 ## Performance analysis